catamphetamine/react-pages/README.md

   * `authentication` — set to `false` to disable sending the authentication token as part of the HTTP request, set to a String to pass it as an `Authorization: Bearer ${token}` token
   * `progress(percent, event)` — for tracking HTTP request progress (e.g. file upload)

+`http` utility is also available from anywhere on the client side via an exported `getHttpClient()` function.

 ### File upload

 The `http` utility will also upload files if they're passed as part of `parameters` (example below).
 Any of these types of file `parameters` are accepted: